 But there are also purely optical applications for our SIR mirrors.
 For example, the SIR can be used as a detector trimmer in front of a digital camera chip.
 This prevents the image sensor from saturation, caused by near infrared light, for which many CCD camera sensors are very sensitive.

-The non-metallic filter coating design makes the SIR hot mirror resistant to humidity and in terms of many other environmental conditions.
-The SIR filter coating is designed for maximum optical transmittance of visible light and at the same time for maximum reflectivity in the NIR-range at an angle of incidence the SIR was designed for is 0°.
-However, if a slight shifting of the cut-off is acceptable, even our standard SIR mirrors can be used at incidence angles of 45°, while still transmitting most of the VIS light spectrum.
-The reflected IR-image maintains a good imaging quality when the SIR is used as a 45° mirror.
-Hence, the SIR mirrors can often be used for optical eye-tracking systems or as IR-laser injection mirrors without modification.
-If you want to utilize our SIR filters at other optical incidence angles than 0°, please contact us by email or simply use our support form to get further information and typical transmittance curves of our hot mirror at 45° or at other angles of incidences can be obtained on request.
+The non-metallic coating design makes the SIR resistant to thermal load and humidity.
+The filter coating is optimized for maximum possible transmittance of visible light and at the same time for maximum achievable reflectivity in the NIR-range.
+The angle of incidence the SIR was designed for is 0°.
+However, if a slight shifting of the cut-off wavelength is acceptable, already our standard SIR can also be used at 45°.
+Most of the visible spectrum is still transmitted at this angle and the reflected IR-image keeps a good imaging quality when the SIR is used as a 45-IR-mirror.
+Hence, the SIR can often be used for eye-tracking systems or as IR-laser injection optics without modification.
+If you want to utilize our SIR filters at other incidence angles than 0°, please contact us by email or simply use our support form to get further information.
+Typical transmission curves of our hot mirror when operated at 45° or at other angles of incidences can be obtained on request.

-All of our heat reflecting mirror coatings can be modified in regards to optical transmittance and reflection wavelength ranges, as well as to the cut-on and cut-off filter wavelength and angles of incidences.
-Please use our inquiry form for custom optics, to conveniently inquire your custom designed hot mirror or just contact us by email for help, further information and details.
+All of our heat reflecting coatings can be modified in regards to transmittance and reflection wavelength ranges.
+Same applies to the cut-on and cut-off filter-wavelength and for the angles of incidences.
+Please use our custom optics inquiry form, to conveniently request for a quote for custom coated hot mirrors.
+You are invited to contact us by email for help, further information and details.

 48-h Express Optics Service available